tylerransdell/onedoor/README.md

 - **Next‑step actions** — Instantly jump to your NVR, another door, or any external system.
 - **Secure by design** — Split‑token signaling, isolated webhooks, no secrets in the browser, no cloud, no telemetry.
 - **Zero‑knowledge setup** — No PBX, SIP, RTP, SRTP, or dialplan expertise required.
-- **Automatic key + credential generation** — Strong defaults, no manual crypto handling.
+- **Automatic key + credential generation** — Strong defaults.
 - **PWA + desktop widget** — Fast, minimal UI optimized for door response.
-- **Ecosystem‑friendly** — Works cleanly alongside Home Assistant, Frigate, NVRs, and existing SIP hardware.
+- **Ecosystem‑friendly** — Works cleanly alongside Home Assistant, Frigate NVR, and existing SIP hardware.
 - **Appliance‑grade reliability** — Designed to run unattended, behind NAT, VPNs, and complex networks.
 - **Fast Notifications** — Pure WebPush straight to Apple/Google.
 No Firebase.
 No app.
-Custom hooks included.
+Custom hooks accepted.

 ---

 ## ❤️ Why OneDoor Exists

+OneDoor started with a single goal: take back the seconds that actually matter.
-OneDoor set out to solve the problem that NVRs can not address: the speed gap between a doorbell event and your ability to act on it in the seconds that matter.
+These are the seconds between a doorbell press or porch detection and your ability to see, hear, talk, and act.

-As OneDoor evolved, the real power became clear: real‑time actions.
-That’s what drove the expansion to more doors, more modes, more per‑door control surfaces, and more welcomed hardware.

-OneDoor is the app that captures the seconds that actually matter between notification and engagement.
+NVRs can’t do it.
+Cheap doorbells can’t do it.
+Even good hardware struggles.

+So OneDoor solved that problem the only way it could be solved — by using the best real‑time tools available: WebRTC for instant video, SIP for full‑duplex audio, and a UI built for immediate action.

+But the v040 series changes everything.
+OneDoor is no longer SIP‑only.
+Any camera, any door, any device can now benefit.
+By preloading streams, caching GOPs, and priming WebRTC — eliminating the 3‑second refresh penalty that plagues most doorbell apps — even non‑SIP devices become fast, responsive, and actually usable.

+Once video is instant, real‑time actions become powerful: locks, alarms, lights, relays — anything you need in the moment is one tap away.

+OneDoor exists to put you directly inside the critical seconds where hospitality, communication, and safety actually happen.
-It can welcome guests, de‑escalate trouble, and give you real‑time control faster than anything else in its class — all while staying fully local, fully open, and fully in your hands.
+It welcomes guests, de‑escalates trouble, and gives you control faster than anything else in its class — fully local, fully open, and fully in your hands.